hyperledger/fabric/docs/source/private_data_tutorial.rst

 chaincode in this tutorial, we need to approve the chaincode definition for both Org1 and Org2 using the `peer lifecycle chaincode approveformyorg <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html#peer-lifecycle-chaincode-approveformyorg>`__ command.
-The chaincode definition also includes the private data collection definition that accompanies the ``marbles02_private``, sample, we will provide the path to the collections JSON file using the ``--collections-config`` flag.
+The chaincode definition also includes the private data collection definition that accompanies the ``marbles02_private`` sample.
+We will provide the path to the collections JSON file using the ``--collections-config`` flag.

 :guilabel:`Try it yourself`

-Run the following commands from the `test-network` directory to approve a definition for Org1 and Org2.
+Run the following commands from the ``test-network`` directory to approve a definition for Org1 and Org2.

 1. Use the following command to query your peer for the package ID of the